+Hosted Service: A service containing the operator’s own application(s) and/or trusted 3rd party application(s) in the Hosting Service Environment, which can be accessed by the user.

 Network slice: A set of network functions and corresponding resources necessary to provide the required telecommunication services and network capabilities.